 You may think your ceiling looks good now.
 But when the cove lighting rakes across the surface, you may discover seams and popped drywall nails you never knew existed.

 Stand on a ladder and shine a flashlight across the surface of the ceiling.
 If it’s light fixture or a cove that provides light to the walls.or damaged, you may want to abandon the idea in favor of a

 Our cove lighting design

-Our cove is built from crown molding and set 2 in. down from the ceiling.
-We installed the crown on top of a baseboard to create a wider space for the light, and tacked a small cove molding onto the bottom of the base to finish it (Figure A).
-We fastened a LED light strip to the wall so the lights would rake across the ceiling, and in order to maximize the light, we kept the strip as high as we could without its being visible from the ground.
+Our cove is built from crown molding and set two inches down from the ceiling.
+We installed the crown on top of a baseboard to create a wider space for the light, and tacked a small cove molding onto the bottom of the base to finish it.

 Make a small mock-up and experiment with different positions for the cove and lights.
 Every room is different, and the cove we made may not be the best style for your room.